tfabris/BlueGigaEmpeg/README.md

 module in relation to your car stereo.
 The Bluetooth chip is located near the top center of the unit, near the recessed RESET/PAIR button.
 It will work best if it has line of sight to your car stereo and/or is physically close to it.

-Paired devices share a set of security keys with each other.
-Pressing the recessed RESET/PAIR button on the BlueGigaEmpeg module erases previous pairings, thus erasing those keys from the WT32i chip.
-This is important if your car stereo remembers an onscreen list of existing paired Bluetooth devices and gives you the option to manage those devices: The empeg Car's entry in that list becomes invalid when you press its RESET/PAIR button.
-So you will need to delete the empeg Car from that list before trying to pair it a second time.
-Conversely, if you delete the empeg Car from your car stereo's list of paired devices, you'll also need to clear the security key from the Bluetooth chip by pressing the RESET/PAIR button on the BlueGigaEmpeg module.

 Other issues